-There’s part of you that’s struggling because you’re saying, “I want my marriage to work.
+Part of you is struggling because you’re saying, “I want my marriage to work.
 I still love my spouse, even if I don’t necessarily like what they’re doing right now.
 I’m frustrated.”

-But there are people in your life who are telling you that you need to give up.
+But there are people in your life telling you that you need to give up.
 You need to move on.
 You need to be happy.

 And so you feel like maybe you’re being taken as a fool.
-Like the wool has been put over your eyes and that you’ve been led to believe so many false things.
+Like the wool has been put over your eyes, and you’ve been led to believe so many false things.

 I promise you.
 If you feel that way, I understand.
-Many of the people that we have worked with at Marriage Helper, thousands upon thousands of people have felt the same way until they found that in reality, while things have happened in their relationship that have not been great, have not been ideal.
+So many of the people we have worked with at Marriage Helper, thousands upon thousands of people have felt the same way until they found that in reality, while things have happened in their relationship that have not been great, have not been ideal.